widgetti/solara/solara/website/pages/documentation/advanced/content/20-understanding/60-voila.md

 ---
-title: Working together with Voila
+title: Working together with Voilà
 description: Voilà, together with `voila-vuetify` is an alternative to Solara server.
 The most significant difference is that Voilà will start one kernel/process
     per page request, while Solara server is more scalable.
 ---